tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Responsive Image Grid

-Discover how to create a responsive image grid using CSS Grid.
+Create a responsive image grid using CSS Grid.
 This snippet sets up a grid layout that adapts to different screen sizes.

 ```html
 <!DOCTYPE html>